AdaCore/learn/content/courses/ada-idioms/chapters/abstract_data_types.rst

     function Extent (This : Stack) return Natural is (This.Top);

-But a different representation might not have a :ada:`Top` component, in which case function would be implemented in some other way.
+But a different representation might not have a :ada:`Top` component, in which case the function would be implemented in some other way.
 (For example, we could have declared a subtype of :ada:`Natural`, using :ada:`Capacity` as the upper bound, for the function result type.)